DIAGNijmegen/website-content/content/pages/calendar/defence-mehmet-dalmis.md

 title:
 date: 2019-09-12
 groups: diag

-Mehmet Dalmis has succesfully defended his PhD thesis with the title' Automated Analysis of Breast MRI: from Traditional Methods into Deep Learning'.
+content_after: Mehmet Dalmis has succesfully defended his PhD thesis with the title' Automated Analysis of Breast MRI: from Traditional Methods into Deep Learning'.